Northern Wildflowers Milkweed Butterfly Pkg.

 Low stock: 5 left

 Cold, moist stratification is required.
 Mix seeds with moist substrate (vermiculite, perlite or moss) and place in a plastic bag and refrigerate for 6-8 weeks.
 Sow seed at 1/8 inch depth.
-Do not let seedling dry out while it is establishing.
+Do not let seedlings dry out while they are establishing.

 OR